friendly-bits/geoblocker-bash/README.md

 ## **Notes**

-1) Only the *install, *manage and check_ip_in_ripe.sh scripts are intended as a user interface.
+1) Only the *install, *uninstall, *manage and check_ip_in_ripe.sh scripts are intended as a user interface.
 The *manage script saves the config to a file and implements coherency checks between that file and the actual firewall state.
 While you can run the other scripts separately, if you make any changes to firewall geoblocking, next time you run the *manage script it will revert any such changes you made as they are not reflected in the config file.

 2) Changes applied to the firewall, as well as automatic ip list updates, are made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).